For whom is the OTD?

 What are the emphasis areas?

 Because we want this to be a great experience, we have looked at the field of occupational therapy, occupational science, health care, and the strengths of our faculty.
-The six areas to choose from include: Contemporary Trends in Practice with Children and Youth, Occupational Justice, Disability Studies, Excellence in Teaching, Program and Policy Development and Advocacy, and Optimal Aging.
+Possible areas to choose from include: contemporary trends in practice with children and youth, Autism & developmental disabilities, occupational justice with marginalized populations, excellence in teaching, neuro rehabilitation, strategy development for people with executive dysfunction, self management of people with chronic conditions, families & caregiving, and optimal aging, health & wellness.

 What are the outcomes that this OTD expect?